TMR sticks

 Circle Error

 For the EasySMX D10, the Circle Error is 0.4% for the left stick and 0.4% for the right stick.
-This is a good result, providing smooth diagonal movement similar to premium controllers.
+This is an excellent result, providing smooth, natural diagonal movement similar to premium controllers.

 For comparison, budget gamepads often have Circle Errors above 12%, resulting in 'square' feeling sticks, while high-quality ones aim for under 8% for better smoothness.